-- 4.5.1 Depending on the size of the university, the IQAC may be staffed by at least two senior academics and suitably qualified support staff. - 4.5.2 The Head of the IQAC shall be called Director (IQAC) and s/he will be supported by at least one and maximum two Additional Director(s) depending on the size of the university.
-Both of these positions will be filled up only by senior academics suitably qualified for managing quality assurance activities.
-Director and Additional Director(s) of the IQAC shall be appointed by the Vice Chancellor for a period of three years (project period).Directors and Additional Directors will be posted to IQAC on deputation as full time and be exempted from their normal teaching duties during the tenure of their appointment.
+- 4.5.1 Depending on the size of the university, the IQAC may be staffed by at least two senior academics and suitably qualified support staff. - 4.5.2 The Head of the IQAC shall be called Director (IQAC) and s/he will be supported by at least one and maximum two Additional Director(s) depending on the size of the group A universities.
+But for the group B and C universities there shall be one Director and one Additional Director for each institution.
+Both of these positions will be filled up only by senior academics in active service and suitably qualified for managing quality assurance activities.
+Director and Additional Director(s) of the IQAC shall be appointed by the Vice Chancellor for a period of three years (project period).
+Directors and Additional Directors will be posted to the IQAC as full time and be exempted from their other administrative responsibilities, if any.
+However, the Director and Additional Directors may be allowed to take teaching and research responsibilities.
+Academics currently serving as Head/Chairman/Dean/Provost/Proctor/Director of any other institute or office of the university etc. are not eligible to be appointed as Director or Additional Director of the IQAC.